 - (a) For export by sea: - (i) Livestock must be appropriately segregated, loaded and penned on the vessel in accordance with the load plan.
-Livestock may also by segregated by any other relevant characteristic (and, where relevant, port of destination), in accordance with the load plan. - (ii) The consignment must be checked before departure to ensure that the livestock has been loaded in accordance with the load plan. - (iii) The pen stocking density must be checked regularly throughout the voyage and adjustments made as required. - (iii)(iv) LEIMT member to inspect and give written clearance that these aspects, namely (i), (ii) and (iii) comply. - (b) For export by air, loading density and penning arrangements must conform to stocking densities and penning arrangements as given in Appendix I and any relevant international requirements.
+Livestock may also by segregated by any other relevant characteristic (and, where relevant, port of destination), in accordance with the load plan. - (ii) The consignment must be checked before departure to ensure that the livestock has been loaded in accordance with the load plan. - (iii) The pen stocking density must be checked regularly throughout the voyage and adjustments made as required. - (b) For export by air, loading density and penning arrangements must conform to stocking densities and penning arrangements as given in Appendix I and any relevant international requirements.